 - CDIC insurance: STACK is the only fintech company that is a CDIC member.

 - Easy account management: Check your perks, spending, and account through the STACK app.

 - Limited earn rate: You only get perks with select merchants.

 - Lack of additional benefits: You won’t get things like travel insurance or lounge access with a prepaid card.

 How the STACK Mastercard compares to others

 My STACK Mastercard review is clearly positive.
 If you ever travel outside of Canada, you need to have this card.
 Since it’s a prepaid card, your credit score doesn’t take a hit when you apply.
+Even if you already have a travel or cash back credit card for your day-to-day purchases, getting STACK is still worth it to save on foreign transaction fees.
 Use my referral link now and get $25 when you activate your card.
 Note that you must click this link via your mobile device for it to work.